oladetohun1/PlayWithClasses/README.md

 - Once, we have the object, it’s time to go ahead and invoke the methods of the object.
 - By using, p2.set_color(“blue”), we are passing in the value “blue” to the attribute color.
 - Similarly by using, p2.set_cost(100), we are passing in the value 100 to the attribute cost

-br

-just for a reminder to continue your study here, omo